HOTEL ELECTRICAL GUIDE

 For Electricians: Hotel Electrical Inspection Work

 Use the Elec-Mate EICR app to document complex hotel installations on your phone.
-Circuit-by-circuit test result entry, AI board scanning for distribution boards, and photo attachment for bathroom zone observations mean you can produce a complete professional EICR on site for even the largest hotel installation.
+Circuit-by-circuit test result entry, AI board scanning for distribution boards, and photo attachment for en-suite zone observations mean you can produce a complete professional EICR on site for even the largest hotel installation.

-Distribution board replacements, emergency lighting upgrades, and fire alarm remediation in hotels are high-value contracts.
+Distribution board replacements, emergency lighting upgrades and fire alarm remediation in hotels are high-value contracts.
 Quote on site with the quoting app and convert inspection clients into recurring annual maintenance relationships.

 Win more hotel electrical work with Elec-Mate